IrexUB/SvissOdyssey/README.md

 - Goblin looter: Steals coins from the player and takes life from him
 - Ice sorceress: Throws a projectile that does damage to the player

-In the render file, there is a build to play in multiplayer and a build to play solo.

-Thank you for reading everything!

 ## Game keybinding

 - Movement keys: **ZQSD**